 C++ Math signbit

-The signbit function can also be applied to infinite, NAN and zero value.
+The signbit function is applicable to infinite, NAN, and zero values as well.

 Syntax